 Sean and his wife, Mollie live just outside Whitefish, Montana in a yurt with their two dogs, Daisy and Glacier.

-Ski & snowboard camps for kids and teens with T1D are the core of what we do!
+Ski & snowboard and mountain bike camps for kids and teens with T1D are the core of what we do!

 Founded by pro snowboarder and T1D Sean Busby in 2004, Riding On Insulin was born out of Sean's desire to give back to kids who inspired him to keep snowboarding after a complicated diagnosis.
 After being diagnosed at the age of 19, he read stories of kids and teens living with T1D through the JDRF Children's Congress event online.
 He figured if they could do it (and know life no different), then surely so could he.
 He wanted to give back to those kids for inspiring him, and thus: Riding On Insulin was born!

 Before marrying Sean Busby, Mollie Busby had no previous experience with type 1 diabetes.
 She graduated from the University of Wisconsin-Madison with degrees in Journalism and Retail, and was working as the Style/Associate editor for BRAVA Magazine in Madison, Wisconsin for nearly three years out of college.
 A series of life-changing events brought Mollie and Sean together in February 2010, and after five months (and a crash course in T1D), Mollie moved out west to be closer to Sean.
 The pair was married in September, 2011 and Mollie has been spearheading Riding On Insulin since December of 2010.
 When not immersing herself in all things T1D and skiing, Mollie (and Sean) document life on their website, The Busby Hive.
 They have been featured on House Hunters Off Grid (HGTV) as well as Building Off Grid (DIY Network).